 - Be enrolled in at least 6 credit hours per term.

-- Have a Pell-eligible Expected Family Contribution, as determined by the FAFSA.
+- Have an Expected Family Contribution (EFC) of 9984 or less, as determined by the FAFSA.

 - Have not previously received a bachelor's degree.